 Social Media: @NMOQatar

-Access to the museum is free to all Qatari residents (with a valid Qatar ID card); non-resident adult visitors are charged QAR 50, and non-resident students QAR 25.
+Access to the museum is free to all Qatari residents (with a valid Qatar ID card) and children under 12; non-resident adult visitors are charged QAR 50, and non-resident students QAR 25.

 National Library of Qatar

 A library may not be your first choice of entertainment venue on a particularly hot day in the Middle East.
 However, the National Library of Qatar is an exceptional place to while away a tranquil few hours.
 Like many buildings in Doha, the National Library is architecturally a wonder itself.
 Shaped like a horizontal, elongated 3D diamond, with the entrance ramp leading up into the belly of the building, one could be forgiven for comparing the building to a futuristic craft from outer space.
 And once inside the building, you really are transported to a different world.
 High, glossy white ceilings supported by huge pillars, polished marble floors, bright lighting and modern, individually lit display cabinets, set on ascending steps that follow the lines of the building up to its ceiling, give a sense of otherworldliness.
 However, dotted around the central atrium, softening the starkness of the cavernous hall, are signs of normal life…